dailybruin/the-stack/_posts/2015-10-21-meal-plan-swipe-deduction.md

 <span class="big-number">6</span> expressed frustration with Housing's **lack of transparency**, and suggested an online balance or transaction record to monitor their usage.

+Some students said that the decision was bad customer service and cited the themed dinner as inadequate compensation.

+> Could you imagine Amazon sending you the wrong package and then making you pay for it?
+Or Walmart undercharging you for something and then calling you back into the store to pay the difference?
+A restaurant serving you the wrong food and forcing you to eat it?
+Basically what's going on here.
+>
+> Absolutely crazy that they think that a themed dining night will fix this mess.
+>
+> They messed up and are taking none of the burden of their mistake, and by the end of the quarter people will be out of swipes early.

+Others expressed concern over the affect of the deduction on their budget.

+> I manage my swipes based on their reported numbers and rarely go below the predicted number of swipes I should have.
+However, when I got an email that my carefully calculated limit had suddenly dropped by a months worth of swipes, I was furious.
+I am on a very tight budget for school.
+This budget does not allow for buying food off campus and will be my only option to correct for the supposed deduction of my swipes.
+>
+> I do not want a themed dinner.
+I want to be able to eat for the remaining quarter.

+Some students said they were upset with how long it took Housing to notify them of the error.

+> It took housing 20 days to figure it out.
+If it was a day or 2 I could understand them deducting our swipes.
+But I've been using my swipes according to the number I've been told I have left and it's unfair for them to take away our swipes after nearly a month because they messed up.

+Several more said the inflated swipe counts influenced their swiping habits.

+> Coming from someone who is an RA, this is ridiculous.
+Housing is punishing students for their own internal error and providing zero compensation.
+I ask how many swipes I have almost every time I swipe, and I use that number to help determine if I can swipe friends, residents, etc.

+> I'm furious with this mistake the school made, considering that I thought I had extra swipes available, and started swiping in friends who lived off campus as a result.
+Now instead of being 18 swipes behind schedule (having extra) like I thought, I'm 12 swipes ahead of schedule and will have to decide what meals I should skip in order to make sure I don't run out of swipes by the end of the quarter.

 <hr id="visualization"/>

 The graph below shows how many swipes students said Housing officials deducted from their meal plans.
 The graph omits five outliers in which students reported they had lost a greater amount of swipes than those displayed below.
 You can see the [full response data on this spreadsheet](https://docs.google.com/a/g.ucla.edu/spreadsheets/d/1HUyfwNCODB5R0a8rmIoDQb3uCpIR7F4T5B-DP1sWBRA/edit?usp=sharing).